Iceland is a European island country located midway between North America and mainland Europe

 The settlement of Iceland began in AD 871 when the Norwegian chieftain Ingolfur Arnarson became the first permanent Norwegian settler on the island.

 Icelandic culture is founded upon the nation’s Norse heritage.
 Most Icelanders are descendants of Norse and Gaelic settlers.
 Icelandic, a North Germanic language, is closely related to Faroese and West Norwegian dialects.
 Most Icelanders speak English as a second or third language.

 Iceland is a representative democracy and a parliamentary republic.
 Its citizens enjoy a high standard of living and a sophisticated social welfare system.

 When to Travel?

 Icelanders are avid Christmas and New Year’s celebrators, and the Aurora Borealis is remarkably vivid in winter.
-Most off-season visitors use Reykjavik as a home base, and combine city culture and nightlife with trips to the countryside.
-Popular winter activities are horseback riding, glacier-walking, snowmobiling, and visiting spas.
+The Northern Lights season is from September to April.
+Most off-season visitors combine city culture with trips to the countryside.
+Popular winter activities include horseback riding, glacier-walking, snowmobiling, and visiting geothermal baths and spas.